Types

-Cancers are usually grouped by where they first started (the primary site), such as breast cancer or lung cancer.
-They can also be grouped by type of cell they start from.
-For cancer of unknown primary (CUP), there are 5 main types.
+Cancers are usually grouped by where they first started (the primary tumour), such as breast cancer or lung cancer.
+Doctors can also group cancers by the type of cell they start in.
+For cancer of unknown primary (CUP), there are several types.

 Tests to look for the type of cancer cells

-Tests can give doctors useful information about the cancer, even when a primary tumour can't be found.
-Doctors can get important clues about the cancer from:
+Tests can give doctors useful information about the cancer, even when they can't find a primary tumour.
+Doctors can also get important clues about the cancer from:

 - your gender